Mizu, Tagiru: The New Album

 LIBERSKI/YOSHIDA Duo

-Under John Zorn’s clever recommendation, the album was creatively mixed by James Dellatacoma and mastered by Michael Fossenkemper.
-The visual artwork for the album features a painting by the Belgian artist Pascal Bernier.
+Upon John Zorn’s recommendation, the mixing was handled by James Dellatacoma, and the mastering by Michael Fossenkemper.
+The album artwork was created by Belgian artist Pascal Bernier.

 Above: View the promo video for Zelda Suite Project